openstack-archive/fuel-library/deployment/puppet/ceph/README.rst

 Try to run `ceph-deploy gatherkeys {mon-server-name}`.
 If this dosn't work then there may have been an issue starting the cluster.

-#TODO: Fix this with actual commands
-check to see running ceph processes `ps axu | grep ceph` if there is a python process running for ceph-generatekeys then there is likely a problem with the mon processes talking to each other.
+check to see running ceph processes `ps axu | grep ceph` if there is a python process running for `ceph-authtool` then there is likely a problem with the mon processes talking to each other.
 Check their network and firewall. the monitor defaults to a port 6789